About Facilities Management

 Environmental Services

-Our mission is to protect and promote the physical and environmental health of the citizens and state employees of Delaware including but not limited to asbestos identification and removal/remediation, maintenance of underground storage tanks, and measurement and enforcement of indoor air quality standards.
+Our mission is to protect and promote the physical and environmental health of the citizens and state employees of Delaware.
+This includes but is not limited to asbestos identification, removal and remediation, maintenance of underground storage tanks, and measurement and enforcement of indoor air quality standards.
 We strive to meet the highest benchmarks of air quality in work and public spaces throughout all State-owned buildings.
 Through the Outreach Program, we educate the public to gain voluntary compliance with state and federal environmental law.
-We carry out our mission efficiently, effectively, fairly and professionally with respect and dedication to all contractors and their employees who must be licensed by our agency.
+We carry out our mission efficiently, effectively, fairly, and professionally with respect and dedication to all contractors and their employees who must be licensed by our agency.

 Real Property

 The Real Property section is responsible for negotiating leases on behalf of all State agencies; the acquisition of property for State facilities; and the disposition of surplus real estate in accordance with State Law.
-The section administers 115 lease agreements encompassing more than 1,600,000 square feet of office space at sites throughout the State, from Claymont to Laurel.
+The section administers 123 lease agreements encompassing more than 1,800,000 square feet of office space at sites throughout the State, from Claymont to Laurel.
+The real property section has generated cost savings of 30 million dollars in rent for leased buildings over 3 years.